MicrosoftDocs/windowsserverdocs/WindowsServerDocs/compute/remote-desktop-services/multipoint-services/MultiPoint-services-Site-Planning.md

 ## Station layout and configuration
 The physical layout of your site may affect your choice of station type.
 For more details about the different station types, refer to [MultiPoint Stations](MultiPoint-services-Stations.md) in this guide.
 Multiple station types are allowed on a single MultiPoint Services.
 This provides you with extra flexibility to meet your installation needs.

-### Layout for direct\-video\-connected stations
+### Layout for direct-video-connected stations

--   For a direct\-video\-connected station, the distance between the monitors and computer is limited by the video cable length.
+-   For a direct-video-connected station, the distance between the monitors and computer is limited by the video cable length.

--   Using intermediate hubs or daisy\-chained station hubs is supported for ease\-of\-deployment, but the maximum recommended number of consecutive hubs is three.
+-   Using intermediate hubs or daisy-chained station hubs is supported for ease-of-deployment, but the maximum recommended number of consecutive hubs is three.
 This means that the maximum distance from the computer to the station hub is 15 meters, because each USB 2.0 cable has the maximum length of five meters.

 > [!IMPORTANT]
 > There should always be at least one direct video connected station per computer to act as the primary station.

 ### <a name="BKMK_USBZeroClientConnectedStations"></a>Layout for USB zero client connected stations

--   Using intermediate hubs or daisy\-chained station hubs is supported for ease\-of\-deployment, but the maximum recommended number of consecutive hubs is three.
+-   Using intermediate hubs or daisy-chained station hubs is supported for ease-of-deployment, but the maximum recommended number of consecutive hubs is three.
 This means that the maximum distance from the computer to the station hub is 15 meters, because each USB 2.0 cable has the maximum length of five meters.

 -   The maximum recommended number of USB zero clients connected to a single intermediate hub is three.